EmilyGarredQCA/1701QCA-Assessment2/index.md

 ![Image](NightLight.jpeg)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it uses the input of a PIR Motion Detector to turn on lights to assist at night.
+This function is the same principal to my origional concepts however in my final project this was reversed with the lights coming on when there is no movement.

 ### Related project 2 ###